clh124/VQAThinker/README.md

 You need to download the pre-trained model weights before running inference: [InternVL3-VQAThinker-8B](https://huggingface.co/kkkkkklinhan/InternVL3-VQAThinker-8B).

-The weights will be saved in the folder `InternVL3-VQAThinker-8B/`.
+The weights should be saved in the folder `InternVL3-VQAThinker-8B/`.

 ---